OpenCTI-Platform/docs/docs/usage/import-automated.md

 ### Automated import behaviors

-An ingestion manager run periodically in background, and for each running feeds:
+An ingestion manager runs periodically in background, and for each running feeds:
 - fetches new data from the source.
 When data is paginated, fetches the next page
 - compose a stix bundle for data and send it in queue to be processed by workers